"They required too much investment": the Peruvian army sold out Mi-26 helicopters

 The most indestructible Volvo XC90 jeep.

 I have a Volvo V70XC 2002, 150000 miles, and I'm not going to change it for anything.
-The wife has a V60 Cross Country 2018, but I like my 2002 better.
-And the cross-country ability ...
-I did not go on pokatushki, but I was rushing through the snow, I never got stuck.
+My wife has a 60 V2018 Cross Country, but I like my 2002 better.
+And the cross-country ability...
+I haven't taken it for a spin, but it goes well in the snow, never got stuck.

 1. 0